Many mortgages for over 60s do not feature on the leading comparison sites.

 The interest rates for later life lending products, including retirement interest-only mortgages and lifetime mortgages, can differ from those offered to younger borrowers.
 However, they are competitive and designed to meet the specific needs of older borrowers.

 For example, the Nationwide Building Society has launched later-life lending products with interest rates that are tailored for older borrowers.
-Their Retirement Interest Only (RIO) mortgages start from 2.74% for tracker products with no fees, while fixed rates start from 2.99%.
+Retirement Interest Only (RIO) mortgages start from 2.74% for tracker products with no fees, while fixed rates start from 2.99%.
 The rates for their Retirement Capital and Interest (RC&I) mortgages are in line with the core Nationwide rates and start at 1.89%.
 The Lifetime Mortgage offers fixed-rate products starting at 3.49%.

 These rates reflect the evolving market of later life lending, which has seen significant product development and innovation in recent years.
 This is in response to the changing demographic and financial needs of retirees living longer but may have smaller personal pensions and a higher cost of living.